gnudo/pynngrid/README.md

 add the installation of the python package scipy, scikit-image and Cython.

 On a terminal, just type:

-1) conda create -n iter-rec python=2.7 anaconda;
+1.   `conda create -n iter-rec python=2.7 anaconda`
-2) conda install -n iter-rec scipy scikit-image Cython;
+2.   `conda install -n iter-rec scipy scikit-image Cython`
-3) source activate iter-rec;
+3.   `source activate iter-rec`
-4) download the repo and type: python setup.py;
+4.   download the repo and type: `python setup.py`

 If setup.py runs without giving any error all subroutines in C have been installed and your python version meets all dependencies.